IEK-5/freespa/DOC.md

 the Julian and Gregorian calendar where the Julian calendar ends on October 4, 1582 (JD = 2299160), and the next day the Gregorian calendar starts on October 15, 1582.
-Thus these routines provide a historic extension of unix time before October 15, 1582.
+Thus these routines provide a historic extension of UNIX time before October 15, 1582.

 For many freespa routines we need Δt values.
 In most cases one can suffice with passing a NULL pointer, which will signal freespa to determine an